Welcome To Freeride

 JUNIORS: If You Can’t Join a Team, Register as an IFSA Independent

 If joining a team as a Junior isn't feasible or there isn’t one in your area, that’s OK; simply sign up as "IFSA Independent" when registering.
 We encourage independent athletes and parents to proactively seek information about freeride safety and judging protocol.
 This information will help athletes make sound line choices with safety as a priority in competition and practice.
 For more info, click here.

 Once you have an active IFSA membership, you can begin earning points by competing in events.
 Athletes under 18 years of age will compete as Juniors, those older than 18 will compete in our Adult FWQ Series.
 Register for IFSA events through the The Driven platform.
 Information about registration times and links to The Driven registration pages can always be found on our event pages.
 Upon purchasing a membership, you will be added to our email list to receive updates about registration dates, important deadlines, community announcements, etc. Please also follow us on Instagram and Facebook for important updates.

 Your points and rankings from the previous season will determine if you are extended a Pre-Qualified invitations to register for our 13 Junior National Series events.
 Registration for Nationals Series events always takes place in early-mid December.
 Registration for Regional Series events typically opens 6 weeks prior to the event date and runs first come, first served.
 (For more information, please see the IFSA Junior Handbook).

 Each season, in mid-March, the top ranked juniors will receive an invitation to the North American Championships (NorAm Champs).
-The IFSA also provides a championship event specifically for our U-12 athletes and limited registration is rolled out first come, first served.
+The IFSA also provides a championship event specifically for our U-12 athletes and limited registration is rolled out on a first come, first served basis.

 NOTE: The demand for competitive IFSA junior events is incredibly high.
 We are struggling to add new events to match the explosive growth of our junior community.